mnms/docs/docs/get-started.md

 ...
 ```

+!!!
+Tip
-Notice: In case of application in runtime, use `swapoff -a`
+    In case of application in runtime, use `swapoff -a`

 (4) `/etc/init.d/disable-transparent-hugepages`